-This is the official HMRC Self Assessment tax return form (SA) guide for website members many of whom are UK contractors and visitors.
-Within this article, there is some good tax return advice (SA) and it will assist you in completing your contractor Self Assessment, if you submit your SA return yourself.
-This UK tax Self Assessment guide will help you understand the deadline for filing, what you need to consider, and what to do when you complete your contractor tax return.
+This is the official HMRC Self Assessment tax return form (SA) guide for website members and visitors.
+Indeed, many of our members are UK contractors and small business owners.
+Within this SA tax return guide for contracting professionals, there is some excellent tax return advice (SA).
+We will go over the SA return in fine detail and explain how to fill this in.
+Basically, this will assist you when you complete your contractor Self Assessment (HMRC), if you submit your SA return yourself.
+Furthermore, our UK tax Self Assessment guide will help you understand the deadline for filing your tax return with HM Revenue & Customs (HMRC).
+In addition, it will explain what else you need to consider under SA and what to do when you complete your contractor tax return.

-Please note that the Self Assessment process is in place for individuals who are UK residents and have unpaid tax over the tax year.
-Through the SA system, and as part of filing a UK tax return, they can pay over any outstanding tax due on their overall taxable income.
+The Self Assessment process is in place for UK residents who have underpaid tax over the tax year.
+Through the SA system, and as part of filing a UK tax return, they will pay over any outstanding tax due on their overall taxable income.

 The SA system is also now used to:

 - Make student loan repayments for those that are not in full-time employment.

 - Clawback Child Benefit paid to parents who earn over £50K per annum.

 In our UK HMRC Self Assessment guide, we’ll research what is HMRC SA and who does a Self Assessment tax return.
 We’ll take a detailed look into how to complete a tax return for contractors.
 Also, we’ll consider what to report on your contractor tax form to HMRC, the tax return deadline (UK) and how to pay your Self Assessment bill.
 Besides explaining how to register and file for Self Assessment, there’s also plenty of good contractor tax advice and Self Assessment tax advice, in terms of SA reporting to HMRC.